 The remote control has various buttons that let you navigate the projector's help and menu systems; they also let you use the drawing tools to highlight your presentation.
-With an optional USB cable connecting the projector to your computer, the buttons can be used in place of your computer's mouse, letting you walk about freely while controlling your presentation.
+If you've connected a computer, the buttons can be used in place of your computer's mouse, letting you walk about freely while controlling your presentation.